 A crankcase heater is required if refrigerant tubing is longer than 80 ft.
-Refer to the Long Line Guideline-Residential Split-System Air Conditioners and Heat Pumps.
+(24.4 m), or when outdoor unit is 20 ft.
+(6.1 m) below the indoor unit.
+Refer to the Residential Piping and Long Line Guideline.

 Install Electrical Accessories